marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > - **Input 1:** no-connected.
 > - **Input 2:** no-connected.
 > - **Input 3:** no-connected.

-> [!NOTE]
-> In the example code, the v@up and the v@axis are computed already.
-If you need to compute the angle between two other vectors or other attributes, you can susbtitute the value of the up and axis variables.

 ``` c
 """ Compute angle between two vectors. """;